choijustina/choijustina.github.io/_posts/2019-12-03-Starting-a-blog.md

 After procrastinating on starting a blog for years, I finally decided to use Github Pages.
 That way, I could use version control I'm already familiar with and Github recommends Jekyll because it is faster and cleaner as a static site hosting service.

 I did have to spend some more time familiarizing myself with the specifics of Markdown (my prior knowledge is elementary and I still keep mixing up which brackets to use for links) but this [cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) includes all of the basics.
+When first starting out, using a [live preview Markdown editor](https://stackedit.io/) was also really helpful.

 I had initially forked the repo as based on this [tutorial](https://www.smashingmagazine.com/2014/08/build-blog-jekyll-github-pages/) (which only took 30 minutes btw), but then I realized I wanted to start with a clean slate.
 Honestly, I also didn't like how when I forked the repo, there were other contributers/branches/stats.
 Petty and perfectionist, I know.
 I do recommend the tutorial though, as it includes other useful tips about directory structure, liquid templating, layouts, etc.